eliotball/cdp/README.md

 cd+
 ===

 Change directories like a pro.
+Prepare for your productivity to at-least double.

 Functionality
 -------------